Things to Do in Hanover in August

 - − Expect 70 % humidity; your shirt will cling after the five-minute walk from Kröpcke to the State Theater.
 Afternoon storms can roll in fast, drenching you before you reach the next U-Bahn station.

 - − The Herrenhausen Gardens shut down their fountain shows for yearly maintenance during the last week of August.
-You might catch the full Baroque waterworks—or you might stare at dry stone basins.
+You might catch the full Baroque waterworks, or you might stare at dry stone basins.

 - − Hanover empties toward the North Sea in August.
-Some restaurants and smaller museums switch to reduced summer hours; that photogenic café in the Old Town could be locked tight until September.
+Some restaurants and smaller museums switch to reduced summer hours.
+That photogenic café in the Old Town could be locked tight until September.

 Best Activities in August